Student Legal and Preferred Name Changes

 We acknowledge that not everyone is in the position to legally change their name, but would still like to use a chosen, or preferred name.
 This option has been developed to respond to the needs of those who prefer to use their middle name instead of their first name, people who use nicknames of a legal name, international students that might use an anglicized name, or students who use a name that affirms their gender identity.

-Preferred name requests can be made by students privately and securely through the Self-Service Account Manager.
-TCC employees should contact humanresources@tulsacc.edu.
+Preferred name requests can be made by students privately and securely through your TCC Account Manager.

 Preferred Name FAQs